 I started testing out Mint.
 I made a test call, then tested data as I walked the dog around our neighborhood.
 So far so good!

 The only problem I had was that the next day, my Mac and iWatch were not receiving text messages.
 I solved that by simply logging out and back into Messages on my phone.
 Fixed!
+My wife had a similar problem that was solved by logging out of iCloud on her phone and logging back in.

 Now I'm loving my Mint Mobile service and have not had any problems since!
 My only regret is not switching sooner!